-We all know that most languages of Europe belong to a big Indo-European family and therefore it is not strange to find some words which are common for English and Slavic languages.
-On this list you will find more than 60 words, words that were very important in everyday use in ancient times.
-(A surprisingly large number) For example:
+Languages of Europe belong to a big Indo-European family and therefore it is not strange to find some words which are common for English and Slavic languages.
+On this list, you will find almost 100 words.
+These words were in everyday use since ancient times.
+For example:

-Nature: SUN – SUNCE, EAST – ISTOK, DAY – DAN, SNOW – SNEG, LAKE – LOKVA, SEMEN – SEME
+Nature: SUN – SUNCE, EAST – ISTOK, DAY – DAN, SNOW – SNEG, LAKE – LOKVA, SEMEN – SEME, DOLINE -DOLINA

 Food and drink: MILK – MLEKO, WATER – VODA, WINE – VINO, MEAD – MED

-Body parts: NOSE – NOS, RIB – REBRO, BROW – OBRVA, BEARD – BRADA
+Body parts: NOSE – NOS, RIB – REBRO, BROW – OBRVA, BEARD – BRADA, HEART – SRCE (Trough German Hertz)

 Numbers: ONE – JED(AN), TWO – DVA, THREE – TRI

-Various characteristics: SMALL – SMOL(EN), BROWN – BRAON, NEW – NOV
+Various characteristics: SMALL – SMOL(EN), BROWN – BRAON, BLUE – PLAV, NEW – NOV, DEEP – DUBOK

-Basic grammar: YES – JESTE, NO – NE, TO BE – BITI, some forms of personal pronouns like (to) ME – MI, MENI and so on…
+Basic grammar: YES – JESTE, NO – NE, TO BE – BITI, some forms of personal pronouns like (to) ME – MI, MENI, TO – DO, and so on…

-Other: GUEST – GOST, STEP – STOPA, STEPS – STEPENICE, LIE – LAZH, TO ASK – ISKATI
+Other: GUEST – GOST, STEP – STOPA, STEPS – STEPENICE, LIE – LAZH, TO ASK – ISKATI, LUST – SLAST, WILL – VOLJA

 But there are some other interesting parallels that are maybe less obvious.
 Here is my Top 10 list: